 Alaska, also known as the Last Frontier, is on many Americans’ travel bucket list.
-If you visit Alaska on vacation and fall in love with it, you may decide you want to move to there.
+If you visit Alaska and fall in love with it, you may decide you want to move to there.
 While Alaska famously offers an annual check to each of the state’s residents, the somewhat high cost of living may offset this perk.
 Despite some of its more exorbitant costs, there are no state income or sales taxes.

 Housing Costs in Alaska

 In general, homes cost a little more in Alaska than the rest of the U.S. According to NeighborhoodScout, the state median home value is $265,385.
 Furthermore, 71.8% of the homes in Alaska fall somewhere between $108,722 and $435,285 in value.
 Some of the bigger cities have higher median values, as Anchorage and Juneau stand at $303,601 and $364,295, respectively.